taw27/ClassicArcadeGame/README.md

  + _The player restarts at initial position if there is a collision with the enemy_
  + _Game ends when player reaches the river section(row 1 from top) without colliding with any enemy_

- _Disclaimer: The projects initiaL state included many functionality provided by Udacity.
+ _Disclaimer: The projects initial state included many functionality provided by Udacity.
 My contribution was to make the player and enemy classes, provide functinality to them, instantiate them, handle the logic behind the collisions and provide end game modal with restart functionality_

 ## Running Instructions